rfprod/mongo/README.md

 In order to run own copy of the project one must fulfill the following requirements.

-## Requirements

-In order to run own copy of the project one must fulfill the following requirements.

 ### Supported operating systems

 - [Debian based Linux](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based)